Read Today's Parent Magazine Article about "Attachment Parenting"

 Attachment Parenting 101

-is about treating children with dignity and respect afforded any adult."
+is about treating children with the dignity, kindness and respect afforded any adult.
+Attachment builds relationships

 cover of a model breastfeeding her three-year-old son, and the newly released book, “Beyond the Sling,” by Mayim Bialik.
 However, confusion abounds as to